Guatemala Native Animals

 White-lipped Peccaries are the big and aggressive brothers of the collared peccary and is widely considered the most dangerous peccary.
 They have even killed jaguars when trying to defend themselves.
 It is commonly found in Sierra de las Minas, El Progreso in Guatemala.

 Brown Basilisks have the nickname Jesus Lizard because when fleeing from a predator, they are so fast that can even run on top of the water.
 They are native to Panama, Belize, northwestern Colombia and Costa Rica.
 In Guatemala, this species is widespread, found practically anywhere where there is a water source.
 This species can be found in tropical and subtropical wet, moist, and dry forest habitats.

-Al though they are one of the smallest crocodilian species these guys are fierce predators.
+Although they are one of the smallest crocodile species, these guys are fierce predators.
 It can be found in much of Central and South America.
-It lives in a range of lowland wetland and riverside habitat and can tolerate salt water as well as fresh.
-In Guatemala you can find them in Monterrico, Santa Rosa Department.
+It lives in a range of lowland wetland and riverside habitats and can tolerate salt water as well as fresh.
+In Guatemala, you can find them in Monterrico, Santa Rosa Department.